AdityaDomala/Nft-Minter-Dapp/README.md

 # Nft-Minter-Dapp
-A Nft Minter Dapp, where you can mint NFTS
+A Nft Minter Dapp, where you can mint NFTS,
 Dapp BUIDL on Rinkeby test network,
 Mint nfts,
 Try you luck